 The frequency bands 876-880 MHz (uplink) and 921-925 MHz (downlink) are harmonised within CEPT for the operational communication of railway companies using so called GSM for Railways (GSM-R) technology in accordance with ECC/DEC(02)05.
 As the name suggests, this communications system in essence uses the well-known GSM technology.

-In addition to the above mentioned primary R-GSM band, the frequency bands 873-876 MHz (uplink) and 918-921 MHz (downlink) may also be used as extension bands for R-GSM on a national basis, in accordance with ECC/DEC(04)06.
+In addition to the above mentioned R-GSM frequency band, the ER-GSM frequency bands 873-876 MHz (uplink) and 918-921 MHz (downlink) may also be used as extension bands for GSM-R on a national basis as primary user, in accordance with ECC/DEC(04)06.
 These frequencies are known as Extended R-GSM (ER-GSM) bands.
 Seen from the results of the recent CEPT questionnaire on the subject (May-June 2012), 8 of 39 responding European administrations indicated their interest in using this extension band.
 Further details collected through the questionnaire show that the ER-GSM frequencies are planned to be used at local hotspots such as some metropolitan stations or big shunting sites only in the vast majority of cases.
 At the present time, it should also be noted that 3GPP has not yet assigned the Mobile Class Mark (identity for ER-GSM capability in the GSM protocol for GSM equipment), i.e. ER-GSM is still in the planning stage with the first tests expected in 2013.

 Apart from the frequency, the other technical parameters of systems deployed in ER-GSM band are generally identical to those of R-GSM (except that different sharing situation in the shifted band may have an impact on RF filtering inside the GSM-R terminals).
 Therefore when further in this report references are made to R-GSM, this should be understood to cover both R-GSM and ER-GSM frequency bands, unless a specific distinction is made, such as in cases of in-band (ER-GSM vs. SRD/RFID) and adjacent-band (R-GSM vs. SRD/RFID) interference mechanisms.